AmadeusWebInAction/core/docs/dive-into/theme-creation.md

 ---

-## Making the template Amadeus Aware
+## Making the template AmadeusWeb Aware

 Once the canvas original is ready, we will do the following.